towshif/towshif.github.io/docs/04.Organizing-Reporting/github.md

     # sync it with remote repository
     git push origin master

 For first time `push` you will be asked for username and password.
 After you have finished push run the following to remember your credentials for future use.
-Or else you will be asked to enter password everytime you push.
+Or else you will be asked to enter password everytime you push this repo.

     # to remember git crcedentials (user, password)
     git config credential.helper store

     # then run git pull
     git pull

+First time git usage on a machine can ask you for commit username and email address with instructions of how to set them both.
+You will need to use the `git config --global` option to set them both

+    git config --global user.name "John Doe"
+    git config --global user.email johndoe@example.com

 Now check online at https://github.com/YOUR-USERNAME/YOUR-REPOSITORY to see if the changes you made synced correctly.